AbhinandanDaksh/Vega6blog-task/README.md

-# Vega6 Blog Task -- Node.js Blog Application
+# Node.js Blog Project

-This project was developed as a technical task assignment.
-It is a full-stack Blog Application built using Node.js, Express.js, MongoDB, and a frontend using HTML, CSS, and JavaScript.
+This project is a simple blog application built with **Node.js** for the backend and a frontend using  React.
+It includes user authentication, CRUD functionality for blogs, and dashboard features.

-The application allows users to register, log in, and manage blogs with complete CRUD functionality.

 ------------------------------------------------------------------------